 Print more photos

 Looking back on 2017, I printed more photos than ever.
 This was mainly a result of the commisioning of the abstract architecture art project.
 For that project, I printed huge wall canvas art, framed, through Canada On Canvas.
-I hope to get photos of the art hung up in it’s location in 2018.
+I hope to get photos of the art hung up in its location in 2018.
 Because of that project, I printed, using CanvasPop, one of my own pieces really large and framed.
 I see it every day and love how it gives me energy.
-I also printed a few photos through Parabo Press (working on a review).
-I printed a panoramic print and a fine art print.
+I also printed a few photos through Parabo Press.
+I printed a panoramic print and a fine art print (more on this below).
 Loved the value of these 3 print companies and I’ll be using them in some form each to print more photos in 2018.
 One goal is to create a gallery wall here.

 Speaking of prints, I’ll be opening up a print store here – as soon as I can a few things finished up.
 The store will only sell 1 limited edition print each month.
 I’m waiting on sample prints from Canada On Canvas to see which paper I want to officially go with for the prints.
 After each month or if the prints sell out, they won’t be available again.
 I’ll probably give a discount code and get help for which photo to print in future months through my Patreon account.
 Become a patron for as little as $1 a month to save and get involved.
 The idea of selling only 1 print each month is to make it a manageable thing for me.